 Hometown: Mason City, Iowa Alma Mater: Concordia University, Nebraska

-Casey Hall, a 2017 Concordia graduate, is in his first season assisting head coach Ryan Dupic’s staff.
-He earned bachelor’s degrees in recreation and sport studies and health and human performance.
+Casey Hall, a 2017 Concordia graduate, concluded his first season assisting head coach Ryan Dupic’s staff in 2018.
+He earned a bachelor’s degrees in recreation and sport studies and health and human performance.

 Hall is pursuing a master’s degree in positive coaching.
 He is the son of Tim and Patty Hall.
 He has an older brother Chris.